craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 When the Childer takes a Long Rest, if they have a number of Blood Tokens equal to the value of their Proficiency Bonus, they gain a Vampiric Progression.
 Then, if they have five or more Vampiric Progression, their symptoms progress to Stage Three and their Vampiric Progression is reduced to 0.

 #### Stage Three
+At Stage Three, the diseased creature - colloquially known as a Drainier - experiences little to no connection to the

 ### Curse of the Beast* (Therianthropy)